Gloucester County, Virginia: Elementary schools

 Classes of about 20 students are assigned to a teacher for an academic year.

 Middle schools

 The middle schools (Peasley and Page) have block scheduling and teams (a division of the grade).
 Page Middle School was damaged by a tornado on April 16, 2011, which destroyed most of the eighth-grade wing.
 It has since been demolished, with students relocated to temporary classrooms on the high-school campus.
 In 2015 a new school was built across the street from the old location.

 High school

 Gloucester High School (GHS) is in the process of being renovated.
-Renovations are due to start in December of 2022.
 Its mascot is a Duke.

 Gloucester Courthouse

 Gloucester Courthouse has a main street with three courthouses, one of which is listed on the National Register of Historic Places.
 Main Street includes a large selection of restaurants and retail merchants.
 There is also an elementary school run by Gloucester County Public Schools, Botetourt Elementary located on Main Street.
 The county is renovating the town's sidewalk system.
 The annual daffodil parade proceeds along Main Street.